xxplunderxx/Special-Needs-Calculator/README.md

 Code written during my internship @ Envestnet | Moneyguide (Summer 2022)

 # Authors
-This code was written by myself and @jonathan
+ - BackEnd

-linkedin.com/in/jacob-eul
+  - linkedin.com/in/jacob-eul

-linkedin.com/in/jonathan-mantello
+  - linkedin.com/in/jonathan-mantello

 # Requirements
 Create an application that can educate and guide a user on how to plan for Special Needs dependents.